Schema Migrations Runbook

 schema_migrationsin the target DB to see what's recorded. - The runner only inserts the

 schema_migrationsrow after the file applies cleanly, so a failed file will not be marked applied.
-Fix the SQL, push a corrected migration (or a follow-up migration), and re-run the deploy.
+Fix the SQL, push a corrected migration (or a subsequent migration), and re-run the deploy.

 - Inspect